 SPENCER-VAN ETTEN ROAD

-In 1919 Jacob and Alvina Maunula and children Helmi, Agnes, Walter and Hans moved to a dairy farm on the Spencer-Van Etten Road.
+In 1919 Jacob and Albina Maunula and children Helmi, Agnes, Walter and Hans moved to a dairy farm on the Spencer-Van Etten Road.
 They came from Red Lodge, Montana, where they had a wheat ranch.
 Jacob had also worked in the coal mines.
-Their daughters Aino and Maymie were born after the move to New York State.
+Their daughters Aino and Mamie were born after the move to New York State.
 In 1935 the farm was sold to Mr. and Mrs. William Palomaki and the Maunulas moved to a farm on the Washburn Road.

 Mr. Palomaki converted the dairy farm to a poultry business.
 His sons and their families still occupy the new homes that were built on the farm and they operate the greatly expanded poultry business.
 The original farmhouse and a new tenant house are occupied by families who work on the farm.
 Mr. Palomaki built a summer home on the farm after his retirement.